vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/Level1_creation_EN.md

    > Tip: If you prefer, you can also start from the [Min](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level1.json) file instead of Max.
    > The [Min](https://github.com/vdhamer/Photo-Club-Hub/blob/main/JSON/TemplateMin.level1.json) file
    > shows what it looks like when almost all optional fields are missing.
-   > This means that you have to add any extra fields you want to fill in yourself, for example by copying those lines from Max.
+   > This means that you have to add any extra fields yourself, for example by copying those lines from Max.
    > In principle, mistakes can be made during this copying, by taking over slightly too much or too little.
 Or by adding the extra data in the wrong place.
    > That is not a big deal, though: step 7 explains how you can check the file.
 The JSON format is simply picky about brackets and commas.